pypa/pip/docs/reference/pip_install.rst

 Per-requirement Overrides
 +++++++++++++++++++++++++

-It is possible to set ``--install-option`` and ``--global-option`` for each requirement in the requirements file:
+When pip installs packages, it normally executes the ``setup.py`` file behind the scenes.
+You may extend the arguments with which the ``setup.py`` file is called through the ``--global-option`` and ``--install-option`` options.
+For example:

  ::

-    FooProject >= 1.2 --install-option="--prefix='/usr/local'" \
+    FooProject >= 1.2 --global-option="--no-user-cfg" \
-                      --global-option="--no-user-cfg"
+                      --install-option="--prefix='/usr/local'" \
+                      --install-option="--no-compile"

 The above translates roughly into running FooProject's ``setup.py`` script as:

  ::

-    python setup.py --no-user-cfg install --prefix='/usr/local'
+   python setup.py --no-user-cfg install --prefix='/usr/local' --no-compile

+Note that the correct way of giving more than one option to ``setup.py`` is through multiple ``--global-option`` and ``--install-option`` options, as shown in the example above.

 .. _`Pre Release Versions`: